Filter Sets: Setup Guide

 Maximum Pings Per Minute (Ping-Post Only)

-This Filter Set accepts only Dynamic Consent Leads
+Dynamic Consent Leads

 Select this checkbox if your partner only receives 1 to 1 Consent-style leads.
 Leads will only match with this filter set if they originate from a boberdoo Dynamic Consent form or the pingPostConsent API.